 For a spread with a hint of elegance, a visit to Hanbury Manor in Ware is in order.
 The grand country house, which was built by Edmund Hanbury in 1890 with no expense spared, became a hotel and restaurant in the 1990s.
 Guests can enjoy afternoon tea sandwiches on an array of breads and can choose to dine in Oak Hall, the library or the cocktail bar.
 It's advisable to book your afternoon tea to avoid disappointment.

-Traditional afternoon tea is £30 with option to add Champagne, rosé and more for extra.
-Vegetarian, vegan and gluten free versions also available.
+Traditional afternoon tea is £40 with option to add Champagne (+£10), rosé and more for extra.
+Vegetarian, vegan and gluten free versions also available (48 hours notice required).
 Check website for tea selection and further details

 Fishpool Street, St Albans